-A guitar tuner is one of the most important accessories you should own when you are playing the guitar.
+Whether you are a skilled guitarist or just learning how to play, a guitar tuner will tune your guitar so it is sounding sweet.
 Having one is especially important if you are still learning to play.
-The more experience you get, the easier it is to tune the instrument yourself without a tool.
-However, even pros can tune faster if they have a tuner on hand.
+The more experience you have, the easier it will be to tune the instrument yourself without a tool.

-The Kliq is a significant step up in price at $44.
+The Kliq is a significant step up in price.
 There are a few extra enhancements that come with the higher price tag.

-First of all, the tuner has a warranty.
+Mainly, this tuner comes with a warranty.
 It is backed by the company for three years, provided that you use it under normal conditions and do not intentionally damage it.
 That should keep it working longer than the Snark or some of the other choices on this list.

 Next, the Kliq has a larger list of instruments that it can serve.
 If you play the ukulele, bass, or violin, or just want a chromatic-scale tuning reference, the Kliq can help.

-It does not have a metronome, but the display is bright and clear.
+While it unfortunately does not have a metronome, the display is bright and clear.
 You can set up the goal tuning for your instrument and it will show you how to tune each string with a simple set of graphics.
 The Kliq can easily swap or transpose between instruments if you want to make a switch.

-The FT-1 is $20, so it is back in the same price range as the Snark.
+The FT-1 is less, at near the same price range as the Snark.
 In style, it is different from the Snark, however.
 Rather than a full color display, the FT-1 uses a green LED with a backlight.

 This backlight flashes to indicate that you have reached the proper tuning.
-It's a simplified display, but that makes it more durable because there is less than can go wrong.
+It has a simplified display, but that makes it more durable because there is less that can go wrong.
 The FT-1 is suitable for several instruments including the mandolin and banjo, which no other tuner so far on this list can manage.

 Instead, it has a set of multi-colored lights that form an arc shape.
 If you are far from the note, one end will light up red.
 As you get closer, the lights nearer the center will glow yellow and then blue to indicate when you are at the right tuning.